Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Your infant has trouble breathing.

-When should I contact my infant's healthcare provider?
+When should I call my infant's doctor?

 - Your infant has a fever.